DanWahlin/DockerAndKubernetesCourseCode/samples/secrets/readme.md

 Mac/Linux: /tmp/data/db
 Windows:   c:/temp/data/db

-2. If you're on Windows go into `mongo.deployment.yml` and change the PVs local path to /c/temp/data/db.
+2. If you're on Windows go into `mongo.deployment.yml` and change the PersistentVolume's local path to `/c/temp/data/db`.
 Save the file.

+3. Run the following to add the database passwords as secrets:

+    `kubectl create secret generic db-passwords --from-literal=db-password='password' --from-literal=db-root-password='password'`

 3. Start up the Pod: